alpacon

 Listing notes

-You can list notes for a server.
+You can retrieve a list of notes for a given server.

 GET /api/servers/notes/?server=a7282bea-31d7-4b55-a43e-97e1240c90ab